 It’s estimated that nearly half of osteoarthritis suffers have trouble falling or staying asleep.
-Rates of insomnia and daytime fatigue are much higher in those with osteoarthritis than in those who do not have the joint pain disease.
+Rates of insomnia and daytime fatigue are much higher in those with osteoarthritis than in those who do not have joint pain disease.

 Osteoarthritis can occur in the body anywhere cartilage is present.
 Here is how osteoarthritis pain affects the different parts of the body.

 Osteoarthritis knee pain is the most common form of osteoarthritis pain.
 It can be commonly felt walking up and down stairs and can progress with each hour of the day.
 Losing weight can help alleviate osteoarthritis pain by decreasing the amount of pressure placed on the knees.
-To put it into perspective, just losing 10 pounds will alleviate 30 to 60 pounds of added pressure on your knees.
+To put it into perspective, losing 10 pounds will alleviate 30 to 60 pounds of added pressure on your knees.

-One-third of people with osteoarthritis will feel the pain in their hips.
+One-third of people with osteoarthritis will feel pain in their hips.
 Stair climbing, too, can worsen hip pain, but resting can help ease it.
 Weight loss and not overusing the hips are two ways you can help improve hip osteoarthritis pain.

 Ten percent of those with osteoarthritis will experience the pain in their hands.
 This type of pain often occurs in those who use their hands in repetitive motions such as writing or playing an instrument.
-To make using your hands hurt less use devices to assist you, such as a can opener or adding pull tabs to zippers.
+To make using your hands hurt less, use devices to assist you, such as a can opener or adding pull tabs to zippers.

-Neck and spine
+Neck and Spine

 Common in the elderly, neck and spine osteoarthritis pain increases with movement.
 An affected bone can press on a nerve, causing weakness or additional pain in other areas.

 Lifestyle changes are necessary in order to alleviate neck and spine pain, such as sitting properly and not overusing the joints.
 Medications, too, may help to ease neck and spine osteoarthritis pain.